Decoding "Sugar-Free": What It Really Means (and What It Doesn't)

 • Serving Size: Pay close attention to the serving size, as the nutritional information is based on that specific portion.

-• Overall Diet: Sugar-free products should be part of a balanced diet that emphasizes whole foods like fruits, vegetables, and whole grains.
+• Overall Diet: These products should be part of a balanced diet that emphasizes whole foods like fruits, vegetables, and whole grains.
 For a variety of healthy choices, which are also gluten-free options, see Artinci's Gluten-Free Collection.

 The Bottom Line: Moderation and Awareness